MayankVikash/mayankvikash.in/essays/you-visited-a-heritage-site-with-your-classmates-and-teachers-describe-what-you-saw-and-learned-from-your-visit/index.md

 ---
 title: You visited a heritage site with your classmates and teachers.
 Describe what you saw and learned from your visit.
-description: 500 words long essay on a visit to a heritage site.
+description: Essay on a visit to a heritage site.
 cover: https://mayankvikash.in/essays/you-visited-a-heritage-site-with-your-classmates-and-teachers-describe-what-you-saw-and-learned-from-your-visit/Essay-on-visit-to-heritage-site.webp

 ---